HP: Over 200 still stuck in Lahaul-Spiti, three trekkers go missing | Science-Environment

 However, they did not reach their destination and the search for them has been launched, he said.

+A video clip on social media showed chunks of earth and rocks sliding down.
+A long section of the road is seen crumpling, being carried away be the debris from the mountainside.
+But no casualties were reported in the landslide on National Highway 707, a little less than 30 kilometres from Paonta Sahib in Sirmaur district.

-Vehicles have been diverted to a road passing through to Uttarakhand's Vikasnagar for a smooth flow of traffic, he added.
+Paonta Sahib, which houses a Sikh shrine, is still accessible.
+Traffic has been diverted to a road passing through Uttarakhand's Vikasnagar from Kaffota.

+Earlier, at least nine people were killed and seven reported missing in flash floods triggered by heavy rainfall in the state on Tuesday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)